Catalyst-Consulting-Group/simplify-modal-control/README.md

 - Handle open and close modal
 - Pass props into modal content
-- Declare reusable modals and access it using selector keys in any layer
+- Declare reusable modals and access it anywhere
 - Prevent data flickering during modal transition
 - Prevent re-rendering when modal is in close state
 - Super customizable, not tied to any modal components